BIG HISTORY

 How did the Earth develop?

-How did life on Earth emerge?
+How did life on Earth originate?

 How did life on Earth develop?